osch/lua-ljack/doc/README.md

 * <a id="processor_deactivate">**`     processor:deactivate()
   `** </a>

   Deactivates the processor object.
-A deactivated processor object can be acticated again by calling [processor:activate()](#processor_activate).
+A deactivated processor object can be activated again by calling [processor:activate()](#processor_activate).